Wanna Stay Out of These?

 Golf is a game of confidence - Bob Rotella in The Golf Dr's library

-He also said to "play like you've never lost".
-CONFIDENCE & ATTITUDE
+and "play like you've never lost".

 The quest(tournament) may come to a close, but the journey never ends and when you carry the belief that anything is possible, then you are on the pathway to unlimited growth in everything you do, with every step you take and with everything you do whether in sport, or life.
 This is something that nobody can take from you.